 Do you have an egg slicer?

 Mine broke a few months ago and, at first, I wasn't going to replace it.
 I kept track of all the times I wanted needed it and quickly realized that it wasn't as superfluous as I thought.
+It's a powerhouse of a kitchen tool.

 How do I use sliced, chopped, or diced eggs?